fujie-math/PRISM/README.md

 # PRISM: Prompt-Guided Internal States for Hallucination Detection of Large Language Models

+**News: This work has been published at the Main conference of ACL 2025!**

 Welcome to the official GitHub repository for our latest research on hallucination detection in Large Language Models (LLMs), titled **"Prompt-Guided Internal States for Hallucination Detection of Large Language Models"**.